savonet/book/language.md

 empty: `[]`.
 The function `list.hd` returns the head of the list, that is its first element.
-This function takes an extra argument `default` which is the value which is returned on the empty list (which does not have a first element).
+This function takes an extra argument `default` which is the value which is returned on the empty list (which does not have a first element!).
 For instance, in the interactive mode

 ```
 # list.hd(default=0, [1, 4, 5]);;